ra1fh/memsimctl/README.md

       -w file       write file to emulator
       -z memfill    fill value for unused memory

+Example that writes image.bin to the simulator, enables simulation buffers and sends a 200ms negative reset pulse (for the reset to work the reset clip has to be connected):

+    $ memsimctl -m 2764 -r -100 -s 0x1000 -z 0xff -w image.bin

+    image.bin: [0x001000 : 0x001fff] (0x1000)

+    EPROM:    2764 (0x2000)
+    Fill:     0xff
+    Reset:    -100 ms
+    Transfer:   OK (0x2000)

 The input file (-w) has to be in raw binary format.
 The specified start address (-s) determines where the input is mapped into the simulator memory.
-If the input file is smaller than the selected memory type, the remaining memory will be filled with 0x00 or the specified fill value (-z).
+The remaining memory will be filled with 0x00 or the specified fill value (-z).

+Enabling the output buffers is done implicitly when a new memory image has been transmitted.
+The -D option can be used to disable output buffers.

-The -L switch lists available memory types and sizes:
+The -L option lists available memory types and sizes.

-    name    size
-    2764      8K
-    27128    16K
-    27256    32K
-    27512    64K
-    27010   128K
-    27020   256K
-    27040   512K

-The -i switch sends an identify command to the device ("MI000...").
+The -i option sends an identify command to the device.
 The response indicates the version and memory size of the device:

     $ memsimctl -i
     Device: /dev/ttyUSB0
     Version: 1
     Memory: 1

-Example that writes image.bin to the simulator, enables simulation buffers and sends a 200ms positive reset pulse (for the reset to work the reset clip has to be connected):

-    $ memsimctl -r 200 -m 2764 -w image.bin

-    image.bin: [0x000000 : 0x0007ff] (0x0800)

-    EPROM:    2764 (0x2000)
-    Fill:     0x00
-    Reset:     200 ms
-    Transfer:   OK (0x2000)

-### Status LEDs

-The memsim2 device has three LEDs:

- * Green "TRANSMISSION": indicates USB transfer
- * Yellow "READY": indicates buffer enabled (off when disabled)
- * Red "RUN": indicates memory access from the target device

-### Platform Support

-memsimctl has been successfully tested on:

- * Fedora 33 (x86_64)
- * Ubuntu 20.04 (x86_64)
- * OpenBSD 6.8-current (x86_64)

-### Protocol Details
+## Protocol Details

 The following information has be gathered by observing the USB communication.
 The description is likely incomplete.

-#### MI
+### MI

 The MI command can be used to identify the device and the version of the device: